Table of Contents

 It should not be used in combination with erectile dysfunction medication.

-According to the patent for agmatine, trial participants were given low doses of agmatine, three reported gastrointestinal disruptions such as vomiting, nausea and diarrhoea.
+Trial participants were given low doses of agmatine.
+Three reported gastrointestinal disruptions such as vomiting, nausea and diarrhoea.
 One participant dropped out of the trial due to the negative side effects.

 Agmatine increases appetite; however, this is beneficial for those who want to gain weight or bulk up.